Open main menu Close main menu

 • Apply advanced technical knowledge and skills.
 Critically evaluate advanced knowledge in applied science, including recognised industry methodologies, data analysis, and effective problem-solving skills to investigate issues arising from the human impact on the environment.

-• summarise advanced and new knowledge, insight, and innovation to improve practice in applied science for industry and community stakeholders
+• Summarise advanced and new knowledge, insight, and innovation to improve practice in applied science for industry and community stakeholders

 Highlights